0 Follower

 ...more

-Bachelors’ degree in any discipline from a recognised Indian or foreign board or an equivalent degree is required to apply for MIT School of Vedic Sciences MA Sanskrit programme.
-For MA Psychology, aspirants need to complete a UG degree with Psychology subjects as major or an equivalent degree from a recognised board with at least 50% aggregate.
-Aspirants must hold the proof of eligibility to avoid rejection in the later stages of admission.
-Apart from the qualification, aspirants wishing to pursue MA Sanskrit need to qualify MIT SVS’ Sanskrit Language Proficiency (SLP) test with at least 70% aggregate.
+Yes, MA is a two-year course divided into four semesters.
+MIT School of Vedic Sciences offers MA in two specialisations, Clinical Psychology and Sanskrit.
+Bachelors’ degree in any discipline from a recognised Indian or foreign board or an equivalent degree is required to apply for MA Sanskrit.
+For MA Psychology, candidates need to complete a UG degree with Psychology subjects as major or an equivalent degree from a recognised board with at least 50% aggregate.
+Aspirants must fulfil the eligibility requirements to avoid rejection in the later stages of admission.

 less